Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Most people would consider working as a real estate agent one of the worst jobs for introverts because of the amount of communication involved in succeeding in this role.
 Not only does a real estate agent need to prepare exceptional sales pitches, but they also need to sit through small talk with their clients.

-Also, you need excellent negotiation skills between the seller and buyer and try to appease both parties to make money.
-Having said that, being a real estate agent is not exactly an excellent option for introverts.
+Also, you need excellent negotiation skills between the seller and buyer and have to try to appease both parties in order to make money.
+Considering all that, being a real estate agent is not exactly an excellent option for introverts.

 Salary: $94,658 per year